-- 6.1 \square Sketch the graph of a quadratic function. - 6.2 \Box Compute the coordinates of the intersection points of a parabola with the axes. - 6.3 \Box Compute the coordinates of the vertex of a parabola and determine whether it's a minimum or maximum. - 6.4 \Box Determine the equation of a parabola (polynomial, standard or factored form) from its graph, from its vertex and a point or from a point and its intersection points with the x-axis. - $6.5 \square$ Compute the intersection point(s) of a parabola and another parabola (or a line). - 6.6 \square Solve an optimization problem using quadratic functions. - 6.7 \square Solve a problem related to economics using quadratic functions
+At the end of this chapter, the student should be able to 6.1 ☐ Sketch the graph of a quadratic function.
+6.2 ☐ Compute the coordinates of the intersection points of a parabola with the axes.
+6.3 □ Compute the coordinates of the vertex of a parabola and determine whether it's minimum or maximum.
+6.4 □ Determine the equation of a parabola (polynomial, standard or factored form) from it graph, from its vertex and a point or from a point and its intersection points with the x-axis.
+6.5 ☐ Compute the intersection point(s) of a parabola and another parabola (or a line).
+6.6 □ Solve an optimization problem using quadratic functions.
+6.7 □ Solve a problem related to economics using quadratic functions